Will there be an information session?

 How is this program different from a student transferring from a two-year college?

 Students are invited to participate in the Gator Design & Construction @ Santa Fe (GDC@SF) Program in response to their application to the University of Florida for freshman admission.
 This program allows a cohort of students to begin their coursework at Santa Fe College and gain early admission to UF.

-- Participants in the Design Programs will obtain UF status after the second semester.
+- Participants in the Design and Sustainability and the Built Environment Programs will obtain UF status after the second semester.